-- 2. Enter a descriptive name for the rule. - 3.
-(Optional) Enter an additional MAC address by clicking Other MAC Address and entering the address in the adjacent field. - 4.
+- 2. Enter the user name for which this rule applies. - 3.
+(Optional) Enter an additional MAC address by clicking Other MAC Address and entering the address in the adjacent field - 4.
 Select the days of the week when this rule should apply. - 5.
 Enter the starting and ending times for the periods that you want blocked.
 Use 24-hour format. - 6.
 Click Apply/Save to implement the settings.
 You are returned to the Parental Control > Access Time Restriction page.